-Scott Latham is an authority on business management and organizational turnaround, having led companies through the highs and lows of the dot-com era, as well as working in business development and marketing for some of the world’s largest companies, including IBM, Hewlett-Packard and Gillette and managed partnerships with businesses such as Oracle and SAP AG.
+Scott Latham is an expert in business strategy, startup development and organizational turnaround.
+He has led companies through the highs and lows of the dot-com era, worked in business development and marketing for industry giants including IBM, Hewlett-Packard and Gillette, and managed partnerships with businesses such as Oracle and SAP AG.

 He has provided his expert opinion on the 2014 Market Basket saga – a new model for how a labor uprising can change the course of a company and a community – to members of the media, documentarians and authors of books on the topic.

 For more information, click here to visit Latham’s academic profile.